Najoj/yabsbashcourse/exercises/5/key.md

-# Suggestied solutions for day 5 exercises
+# Suggested solutions for day 5 exercises

 Run `shellcheck` either online on installed on you computer: [Shellcheck.com](https://shellcheck.com/)

 _Note that this scripts are not very useful.
-Just ful of issues._
+Just full of issues._

 ## script1.bash